The sexual market value (SMV) is an individual’s rating of sexual attractiveness.

 Faithfulness, the most sought-after trait in a few scientific surveys, also matters less to very high-status men in polygynous cultures.

-These men have many women, so they care less about what each single one of them is doing -unless they’re jealous paranoid, exceptions always apply-.
+These men have many women, so they can allow themselves to care less about fidelity -unless they’re jealous paranoid, exceptions always apply-.

 I know what you’re thinking:

 Wouldn’t it be great to have a nice ranking of all SMV traits that matter?